Home

 Photo: MacMillan Bloedel Fonds

-The first Royal Commission on Forest Policy resulted in the Forest Act in 1912 and set up Timber Sale Licences by which government surveyors converted the forests into cutblocks and sold the cutting rights: "Provincial policy has made the government a sleeping partner in forest exploitation, a sharer in the profits of the lumbering industry" Forest Policy.
-This system of legislated deforestation by BC has continued ever since; especially tragic is the unethical killing of irreplaceable big trees for commercial gain (right).
+The first Royal Commission on Forest Policy resulted in the BC Forest Act in 1912.
+The Commission also set up Timber Sale Licences by which government surveyors converted the forests into cutblocks and sold the cutting rights: "Provincial policy has made the government a sleeping partner in forest exploitation, a sharer in the profits of the lumbering industry" Forest Policy (1912).
+This system of legislated deforestation has continued ever since, resulting in the mass killing of big trees for commercial gain (right).

+How Dare They Do This The last ancient stand of big trees in the Franklin Division was destroyed in 2006.
 Today residents in the Franklin and Beaufort Watersheds know that MacMillan Bloedel's slogan "Here Today and Here Tomorrow" (above) has resulted in severely degraded landscapes with eroded soils, landslides and trashed salmon streams.
 An 1980s photo of the logging roads and clearcuts in the Franklin Division (left) shows that sustained yield forestry is nothing more than unregulated corporate grabbing.
-The last ancient stand of big trees in the Franklin Division was destroyed in 2006: How Dare They Do This.

 The "Columbus" Tree, Port Alberni.